 Let's walk together into these quaint front yards, through their gates and around their pathways.

-Maybe such a plan is perfect for your own home landscape, or if not, you can enjoy our guided tour through this old-time enclosure fairly bursting with fruits, flowering bushes, and fragrant blooms.
-Certainly a place to dream about . . . but is it the one for you?
+Maybe such a plan is perfect for your own home landscape.
+Or if not, you can enjoy our guided tour through this old-time enclosure fairly bursting with fruits, flowering bushes and fragrant blooms.
+Certainly, a place to dream about . . . but is it the one for your home?

-- They were small, practical plots, meant for the feeding and support of the family.
+- They were small, practical plots, meant for feeding and supporting the family.

 - They were intensively cultivated, every little plant was placed cheek by jowl to make the best use of the small space afforded.
 This meant that the plantings were mixed: fruit trees, small fruits, medicinal and culinary herbs, and a few pretty things thrown in just for the love of it.